Eumoh01/free-genai-bootcamp-2025/lang-portal/Frontend-Tech-Specs.md

 - Paginated Word List
     - Columns
         - Word in Spanish
+            - will be a link to the word details page
         - Word Pronunciation
         - Word Translation in English
     - Pagination with 100 items per page